 The Bank formally records whether the derivatives used in the hedging transactions are effective in offsetting changes in the fair value of hedged items, both at the start and for the duration of the hedging relationship.
 A hedging relationship is effective when the effectiveness lies prospectively between 95% and 105% and retrospectively between 80% and 125%.
-Effectiveness is measured by dividing the change in fair value of the hedged item (based on the risk being hedged).
+Effectiveness is measured by dividing the change in fair value of the hedging instruments by the change in fair value of the hedged item (based on the risk being hedged).
 To ascertain the effectiveness, the Bank performs both prospective and retrospective testing.